DeadPool-4422/a7y18lte-Resources/README.md

 These recoveries were built from the source tree available at this [repository](https://github.com/AKSharma87/TWRP_device_samsung_a7y18lte).

+### Recovery Installation

+To install the custom recovery, follow the instructions detailed in this [guide](https://github.com/DeadPool-4422/a7y18lte-Resources/blob/main/install-recovery.md).

 Always back up your data before conducting any recovery operations.

 ## Recommended GSIs